Cogito, Ergo Sum

 * * *

-When the guns eventually fell silent and no man was left standing, Geoff lay face-up in the middle of the stage, a pool of blood forming around his chest.
+When the guns eventually fell silent and no gunman was left standing, Geoff lay face-up in the middle of the theater’s stage, a pool of blood forming beneath him.

 Only a few feet away from him lay the conductor.
 Dead.
 Headshot.

 “Now, now,” he said, squeezing her hand.
-“It’s all going to be okay.
+“It’s going to be okay.
 I promise.”

 “Geoff!
 Geoff!”

 He vaguely heard her bursting into tears, and he felt one final pang of sadness at the thought that everything was over now, that he would never see her again, never again feel her warmth.
-There was still so much left to be enjoyed.
+There was still so much left to enjoy.
 And then the final sliver of light went out, and everything was quiet.
+Just like in the movies.

 * * *